15 Superb Educational Animation Examples for Online Courses

 Type: Explanatory animation

-Course: Public training – Child Mental Health Training Project
+Course: Public Training – Child Mental Health Training Project

 Client’s goal to achieve:

-The targeted audience of the Shin Shin Tang project are adolescents who are much more sensitive than other age groups.
+The targeted audience of the Shin Shin Tang project is adolescents who are much more sensitive than other age groups.
 This is quite difficult when the project conductor wants to find a delivery method.
 The goal is to train adolescents on mental health, such as “psychology” subjects, via fun and light vibes videos.

 Solution:

 Understanding the challenges, the F. Learning creative team creates 2D animation mental health educational videos with colorful characters.
-The delights of the videos quickly captivate adolescence attention and interest.
+The delights of the videos quickly captivate adolescents’ attention and interest.
 This method also simplifies abstract concepts of psychology and makes them familiar to children.

 Animations are suitable for children and deliver accurate information.
 What could be more entertaining than learning new things while having fun?